nabla-ml/nabla/docs/index.md

 Nabla is a scientific computing library in Python, featuring:

-- Multidimensional array computation with strong GPU acceleration
+- Multidimensional tensor computation with strong GPU acceleration
 - JAX-like composable function transformations: `grad`, `vmap`, `jit`, and other automatic differentiation tools
 - Deep integration with the MAX compiler and custom Mojo kernels